PotlatchDeltic (NASDAQ:PCH) Shares Gap Up to $51.94

 PotlatchDeltic Co.
 (NASDAQ:PCH) shares gapped up before the market opened on Monday .
 The stock had previously closed at $51.94, but opened at $53.95.
 PotlatchDeltic shares last traded at $52.89, with a volume of 924 shares.

 Several research analysts have commented on PCH shares.
-Zacks Investment Research downgraded PotlatchDeltic from a “strong-buy” rating to a “sell” rating in a report on Wednesday, July 28th.
-Royal Bank of Canada restated a “sector perform” rating and set a $65.00 price objective (up from $58.00) on shares of PotlatchDeltic in a report on Tuesday, May 4th.
-BMO Capital Markets restated a “market perform” rating and set a $61.00 price objective (up from $58.00) on shares of PotlatchDeltic in a report on Tuesday, May 4th.
-Finally, Raymond James reduced their price objective on PotlatchDeltic from $79.00 to $75.00 and set a “strong-buy” rating on the stock in a report on Monday.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a strong buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and a consensus price target of $62.25.
+Raymond James reduced their price objective on PotlatchDeltic from $79.00 to $75.00 and set a “strong-buy” rating on the stock in a report on Monday.
+BMO Capital Markets reissued a “market perform” rating and issued a $61.00 price target (up from $58.00) on shares of PotlatchDeltic in a research report on Tuesday, May 4th.
+Zacks Investment Research lowered PotlatchDeltic from a “strong-buy” rating to a “sell” rating in a research report on Wednesday, July 28th.
+Finally, Royal Bank of Canada reissued a “sector perform” rating and issued a $65.00 price target (up from $58.00) on shares of PotlatchDeltic in a research report on Tuesday, May 4th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and one has given a strong buy rating to the company.
+The stock has a consensus rating of “Hold” and an average price target of $62.25.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
-Stockholders of record on Friday, June 4th were given a $0.41 dividend.
-This represents a $1.64 annualized dividend and a dividend yield of 3.13%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 30th.
+Investors of record on Friday, June 4th were given a dividend of $0.41 per share.
+This represents a $1.64 annualized dividend and a yield of 3.13%.
 The ex-dividend date was Thursday, June 3rd.
-PotlatchDeltic’s payout ratio is 55.78%.
+PotlatchDeltic’s dividend payout ratio is currently 55.78%.

-In related news, Director William Lindeke Driscoll sold 18,333 shares of the company’s stock in a transaction dated Thursday, May 6th.
-The stock was sold at an average price of $60.38, for a total transaction of $1,106,946.54.
+In related news, Director Michael J. Covey sold 26,048 shares of the company’s stock in a transaction dated Tuesday, May 4th.
+The stock was sold at an average price of $60.02, for a total transaction of $1,563,400.96.
 The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Michael J. Covey sold 26,048 shares of the company’s stock in a transaction dated Tuesday, May 4th.
-The shares were sold at an average price of $60.02, for a total value of $1,563,400.96.
+Also, Director William Lindeke Driscoll sold 18,333 shares of the stock in a transaction dated Thursday, May 6th.
+The shares were sold at an average price of $60.38, for a total value of $1,106,946.54.
 The disclosure for this sale can be found here.
-Insiders own 2.00% of the company’s stock.
+Corporate insiders own 2.00% of the company’s stock.

 Hedge funds have recently made changes to their positions in the company.
 Dupont Capital Management Corp increased its holdings in shares of PotlatchDeltic by 18.7% in the first quarter.
 Dupont Capital Management Corp now owns 28,976 shares of the real estate investment trust’s stock valued at $1,533,000 after purchasing an additional 4,564 shares during the period.
 RMB Capital Management LLC increased its holdings in shares of PotlatchDeltic by 8.9% in the first quarter.
 RMB Capital Management LLC now owns 229,468 shares of the real estate investment trust’s stock valued at $12,143,000 after purchasing an additional 18,733 shares during the period.
 O Brien Greene & Co.
 Inc acquired a new position in shares of PotlatchDeltic in the first quarter valued at about $355,000.
-State of Tennessee Treasury Department increased its holdings in shares of PotlatchDeltic by 55.3% in the first quarter.
-State of Tennessee Treasury Department now owns 113,881 shares of the real estate investment trust’s stock valued at $6,027,000 after purchasing an additional 40,569 shares during the period.
-Finally, Neuberger Berman Group LLC increased its holdings in shares of PotlatchDeltic by 312.4% in the first quarter.
-Neuberger Berman Group LLC now owns 26,564 shares of the real estate investment trust’s stock valued at $1,406,000 after purchasing an additional 20,122 shares during the period.
+State of Tennessee Treasury Department boosted its stake in shares of PotlatchDeltic by 55.3% in the first quarter.
+State of Tennessee Treasury Department now owns 113,881 shares of the real estate investment trust’s stock worth $6,027,000 after buying an additional 40,569 shares during the last quarter.
+Finally, Neuberger Berman Group LLC boosted its stake in shares of PotlatchDeltic by 312.4% in the first quarter.
+Neuberger Berman Group LLC now owns 26,564 shares of the real estate investment trust’s stock worth $1,406,000 after buying an additional 20,122 shares during the last quarter.
 82.07% of the stock is currently owned by institutional investors and hedge funds.

 PotlatchDeltic Company Profile (NASDAQ:PCH)